Interplay of electron-magnon scattering and spin-orbit induced electronic spin-flip scattering in a two-band Stoner model: Derivation of Electron-Magnon Scattering Contributions

 where we have only retained the imaginary part, as the real part drops out or yields an energy renormalization, which we ignore.
-Then, with Eq.~\eqref{eq:n_e-down_1}, the EOM for spin-down electron becomes
+Then, with Eq.~\eqref{eq:n_e-down_1}, the EOM for the dynamics of spin-down electron occupations due to electron-magnon scattering becomes

-for the EOM for the occupations of spin-down electrons due to electron-magnon scattering.
-The EOM for the occupations of spin-up electrons is obtained in the same way.
-The magnon distribution dynamics is derived starting from Eq.~\eqref{eq:N-magnon}.
+The equivalent relation for spin-up electrons is obtained in exactly the same way.
+The magnon distribution dynamics is derived starting from Eq.~\ref{eq:N-magnon}.
 Similar steps as in the above derivation then lead to

 \end{widetext}